SaganRitual/SKPlayground/Ingot/Documentation/UXScenarios.md

 ## Place Game Entity in Scene

 The *Click to Place* picker in the *Commands* pane has the following options:
-Field, Gremlin, Joint, Vertex, and Waypoint.
+Field, Gremlin, Joint, and Vertex.
 This section describes workflows that start with the user choosing one of these options in the picker.

 1. *Field*